PRADA: Probability-Ratio-Based Attribution and Detection of Autoregressive-Generated Images: Discussion and Conclusion

 Our findings show that exploiting the explicit likelihoods provided by AR image generators is indeed a highly promising direction for image forensics.
 By learning a model-specific score function, going beyond fixed scoring presented in previous work on \acp{MIA}~\cite{yu2025icas, kowalczukPrivacyAttacksImage2025}, we achieve strong results for both detection and attribution.

 Nevertheless, our approach does not come without limitations.
-For each AR image generator, PRADA needs access to its weights and a small number of generated samples.
+For each AR image generator, PRADA needs access to its likelihoods and a few generated samples.
 Although performing the calibration incurs a negligible computational cost (compared to training a large end-to-end classifier on an exhaustive dataset), this represents an additional overhead.
 Moreover, extracting likelihoods requires the same computational resources as generating an image, making inference more expensive than using an end-to-end classifier.
-Finally, PRADA requires access to some conditioning information, i.e., a class label or prompt.
-While our experiments show that using BLIP2 to extract suitable prompts is sufficient to achieve state-of-the-art results, unfitting prompts can lead to reduced performance.
-On the other hand, we find that PRADA becomes even stronger with ground-truth prompts (used during text-to-image generation), reaching an almost perfect detection score of $99.99\%$ AUROC.
-Optimizing the prompt estimation therefore holds potential for further improvements.
+Finally, PRADA requires some conditioning information, i.e., a class label or prompt.
+While our experiments show that using BLIP2 to extract suitable prompts is sufficient to achieve strong results, unfitting prompts can lead to reduced performance.
+However, as our experiments with ground-truth prompts show, optimizing the prompt estimation holds potential for further improvements.

-A central advantage of our approach is its interpretability.
-Firstly, the PRADA score is transparently computed from explicit likelihoods, rather than produced by a black-box neural network.
+A central advantage of PRADA is its interpretability.
+Firstly, the final score is transparently computed from explicit likelihoods, rather than produced by a black-box neural network.
 Secondly, inspecting the learned parameters allows for understanding a model's characteristics.
-For instance, we observe cumulative distribution differences for generated vs.\ real samples that reflect the member vs.\ non-member effects discovered for VAR in~\citep{yu2025icas}.
-As a result, training our small scoring network reproduces the same qualitative shape of ICAS's score function (see Appendix~\ref{app:example-PRADA}), emphasizing on low probability ratios typical for real or non-member samples.
-Moreover, PRADA can be easily adapted to new AR image generators, as long the semantic condition allows for extracting token-wise conditional and unconditional likelihoods.
+For instance, we observe cumulative distribution differences for generated vs.\ real samples that reflect the member vs.\ non-member effects for VAR discovered by \citet{yu2025icas}.
+As a result, training our small scoring network reproduces the shape of ICAS' score function (see Appendix~\ref{app:example-PRADA}) that emphasizes low probability ratios typical for real or non-member samples.
+Moreover, PRADA can be easily adapted to new AR image generators, as long as the semantic conditioning allows for extracting token-wise conditional and unconditional likelihoods.
 This means that adding new models to the ensemble of candidate models does not require any expensive re-training, as it would for end-to-end classifiers.
 However, additional investigation is needed to understand how including many models affects performance, since false positives from individual models can carry over to the ensemble.